List of Sanrio characters: Keroppi (1988)

-Keroppi has appeared in video games, including Kero Kero Keroppi no Bouken Nikki, Kero Kero Keroppi no Daibouken, and Sanrio World Smash Ball!.
+Keroppi has appeared in video games, including Kero Kero Keroppi no Bouken Nikki, Kero Kero Keroppi no Daibouken, and Sanrio World Smash Ball!
 In 2019 and 2021, a character and items with designs inspired by Keroppi were featured in the Sanrio Animal Crossing Amiibo card series, as well as in a Sanrio themed event in Animal Crossing: Pocket Camp.
 He has also appeared in several animated series.
-In Japanese, Keroppi was voiced by Yoshiko Matsuo.
+In Japanese, Keroppi is voiced by Yoshiko Matsuo.
 In English, he was voiced by Jill Frappier in Keroppi and Friends, Kira Vincent-Davis in Hello Kitty's Animation Theater, Sarah Hauser in The Adventures of Hello Kitty and Friends, and Georgie Kidder in Hello Kitty and Friends Supercute Adventures.